preciofishbone/OmniaDocsG2/pages/edit-page-variations/index.rst

 Note that there can be only one variation author for each variation, regardless on how many pages the variation is used.

-The variation author is notified through email when a main page, with a variation of the variation authors type, is updated.
+The variation author is notified through Email when a main page, with a variation of the variation authors type, is updated.

 The variation author needs the same permisions as the author of the main page, to be able to edit the variations for a page.

-Variations and Reusable Content
+Variations and reusable content
 *********************************
-Variations can be used as Reusable Content, the same way as other pages, see: :doc:`Reusable Content </pages/reusable-content/index>`
+Variations can be used as reusable content, the same way as other pages, see: :doc:`Reusable content </pages/reusable-content/index>`

 Delete variations
 ********************
 You can delete a variation even if the main page should not be deleted.
 (If the main page is deleted, any variations for that page are always deleted as well.)

 1. Open the variation.
-2. Save or Discard changes, if there are changes that has not been saved yet (or the DELETE button will not be available).
+2. Save or discard changes, if there are changes that has not been saved yet (or the DELETE button will not be available).
 3. Click DELETE.

 .. image:: archive-variation-delete-new.png